 “It was a routine that I had practised over a number of years that sort of came together for that moment,” Guppy reveals.
 “If I’d have hit the first man, I’d have never forgiven myself, so I was just like: ‘Make sure you get a good connection here, get the whip, trust the whip, trust the technique, keep your head down, and then give the boys in the middle every chance to do what they do’.

 “You know, that was my part, it’s the hardest thing in the game, to score a goal, so Matty Elliott’s story is the far more important one, of course.”

 After Elliott’s first, Tranmere had Clint Hill sent off in the capital, but losing numerical parity on the pitch didn’t prevent former Fox David Kelly from levelling matters in the second half.

 A nightmare scenario of losing the final to lower-league opposition, shortly after a tabloid scandal, could so easily have become a reality for Leicester, but they were too experienced.

 “They had a player called David Challinor, who was a long-throw expert, and he was supposed to be crucial to the outcome,” says former Leicester Mercury journalist Bill Anderson, who covered the Foxes between 1974 and 2009.

-Matt Elliott cemented his place as a Leicester City legend that day at Wembley Stadium.
+Matt Elliott cemented his place as a Leicester City legend in 2000 at Wembley Stadium.

 “Indeed, he was because he was the one who failed to pick up Matt Elliott twice with his two goals,” he adds, wryly.
 “So, yes, Challinor was important, but not in the way people thought.”